Table of Contents

 Is amiodarone dangerous?
 Amiodarone is one of the most contentious medications on the market in the United States.
 This potent prescription medicine has always had a lot of critics, from its early days as a prescription anti-arrhythmic treatment in 1985 to the hundreds of amiodarone lawsuits filed today.

+Is amiodarone a last resort?
+If so, why is amiodarone used as a last resort?
 According to the FDA, amiodarone should only be used as a last option when other medications or treatments have failed.
 This is due to the drug’s fatal adverse effects, which also include liver damage, blindness, and lung failure.

-Unfortunately, some manufacturers claim that it is safe to use for purposes other than ventricular fibrillation, for which it has been FDA authorized.
+Unfortunately, some manufacturers claim that it is safe to use for purposes other than ventricular fibrillation, for which it has been FDA-authorized.
 These corporations may fail to inform doctors that the medication should only be used as a last resort or to give pharmacies the appropriate patient caution.

 Since the 1960s, amiodarone has been in use.
 However, there were serious concerns about its safety when it was granted a license in Europe, which caused the drug’s introduction in America to be postponed for several years.

-Amiodarone Side Effects
+Amiodarone Long Term Side Effects

+According to USA Today, 1321 human medicinal products were recalled in 2022, which was the most in the previous three years.
 Amiodarone has a wide spectrum of harmful side effects and can be extremely toxic to people.
 According to certain research, up to 17% of patients had lung injuries, and 10% of those patients passed away as a result.

 As much as 15% of side effects from amiodarone medication occur within the first year of use, and 50% occur after prolonged use.